doc4d/4d-web-studio/docs/getting-started/configuration.md

 - FireFox

 The recommended resolution is 1920x1080.
-### License

-4D WebStudio is available for owners of the WEB STUDIO license.

-Before opening the web studio, you need to enable access to it and activate authentication.

 ## Enabling access to the web studio

 By default, access to the web studio is not granted.
 You need to enable access to it on the database level and on the `WebAdmin` web server level.